 Who invented Wi-Fi?

-Dr. John O’ Sullivan, an Australian engineer, led the team of inventors (Dr. Terry Percival, Mr. Diet Ostry, Mr. Graham Daniels, and Mr. John Deane) who developed Wi-Fi technology.
+Dr. John O’ Sullivan, an Australian engineer, led the team of inventors (Dr. Terence Percival, Mr. Diethelm Ostry, Mr. Graham Daniels, and Mr. John Deane) who developed Wi-Fi technology.
 While working for the Commonwealth Scientific and Industrial Research Organisation (CSIRO) of Australia.
 They were tasked with finding a way for computers to communicate without the use of wires.
-The invention of Wi-Fi came out of research involving radioastronomy and complex mathematics.
+The invention of Wi-Fi came out of research involving radio astronomy and complex mathematics.
 The team used their experience to interpret and manage the behavior of radio waves in different environments.

 They overcame the problem of reverberation by building a fast chip that could transmit a signal and also reduce the echo.
 Their work was groundbreaking because it was versatile, practical, and simple – the wireless LAN.